What Is Responsive Design?

 What does this mean? 🤔

-It means, websites that aren’t optimized for mobile devices are likely neglecting a frightening share of their users, since 80% of users say that they’ll disengage with websites that don’t work well for their device.
-Also, search engines actively demote websites that aren’t mobile-friendly in their ranking algorithm.
-We can check if a live website is mobile-friendly in the eyes of Google by taking the mobile-friendliness test.
+It means, websites that aren’t optimized for mobile devices are likely alienating a frightening share of their users, since 80% of users say that they’ll disengage with websites that don’t work well on their device.
+Additionally, search engines actively demote websites that aren’t mobile-friendly in their search results, affecting SEO.

-So, does this mean that designing for tablets and desktops is less important? 🤔
+Does this mean that tablet and desktop users are less important? 🤔

 Generally, mobile users are the majority, but tablet and desktop users are still very important.
 83% of users want to be able to continue their handheld experience on a desktop device, where the usability is often much better.
 And besides, there are many websites — like ours — that are desktop-focused.
 So, in short, design for everyone.